-Thirty self-contained suites at 3030 Gordon Avenue provide longer term accommodation (typically up to 2 years) for previously homeless persons preparing for independent living.
+Thirty self-contained suites at 3030 Gordon Avenue provide longer term accommodation for previously homeless persons preparing for independent living.
 Supports are provided, as necessary.

-Once again a nightly winter shelter program will be operating at host Tri-city churches from October 1 to March 31, 2023 for people who are experiencing or who are at risk of homelessness.
+This year’s nightly winter shelter program will be operating at host Tri-city churches from October 1, 2023 to March 31, 2024 for people who are experiencing or who are at risk of homelessness.
 This is a successful, long-standing program that has been operating for many years.

 Progressive Housing Society will be operating the shelter.
 Everybody is welcome but walk-ups are not permitted – please call to arrange pick-up.
 Shelter includes a bed, warm meal, bagged lunch, support and referrals.
 Pets in a kennel are welcome.
 Pick up starts at 8:45 p.m.
 Drop off is 7 a.m.